Start with the workflow, not the feature list

 Choose a system that can grow calmly

 The best first setup covers daily checkout without boxing the business in.
-Inventory, loyalty, delivery, kiosk, and mobile back office should be available when the operation is ready for them.
+Inventory, loyalty, delivery, kiosk, reservations, online waitlist, and mobile back office should be available when the operation is ready for them, not forced into the first week.

 See how this works in Nexara POS.